w3c/wcag-act-rules/content/report/testcases.md

 ## Running The Test Cases

-To run the test cases, go through each URL run the necessary tests on that page.
+To run the test cases, go through each URL and run the necessary tests on that page.
 Tools and test procedures do not need to have a one-to-one mapping to ACT-R rules (see [rule mapping](../mapping/)).
 While you could run all tests in an implementation on every test case, for efficiency we recommend doing one of the following:

 1. Only run tests relevant for the `ruleAccessibilityRequirements` (e.g. for a test case that maps to success criterion 1.1.1, only run tests related to success criterion 1.1.1)